mr-swann/x_s4bv_discode/README.md

 Create a copy of the Scanner + ScannerBase APIs and name them according to Discode standard

-These must retail their core .run() method
+These must retain their core .run() method

 Add new API definition to the application properties